kalibera/rchk/doc/INSTALLATION.md

 virtual machine, but the machine keeps some state on the host system (package library, temporary build files, and rchk reports).
 For just checking of packages on Linux, this is easier to use than the Docker/Virtualbox one.
-Even the text may seem long, the installation can be as simple as:
+Even the text may seem long, the installation can be as simple as (running on Ubuntu 18.04 as host system):

 ```
 apt-get install singularity-container debootstrap